DEMOINTLAB_RESIDUALS Fast and accurate matrix residuals

 Performance of prodK

-Because of its importance we offered previously several dot product routines, for example Dot2_ with the syntax
+Because of its importance we offered previously several dot product routines, for example Dot2_ with the similar syntax

 P = Dot2_(A1,B1,A2,B2,...)